-Partnering with a third-party provider to manage payment resolution

-Last year we shared that Inland Revenue is exploring running a pilot programme with a third-party provider to test the effectiveness of payment resolution for customers with income tax debt.

-Inland Revenue has established a successful model for our overseas-based student loan customer group and the pilot is based on this model.
+[ Partnering with a third-party provider to manage payment resolution Last year we shared that Inland Revenue is exploring running a pilot programme with a third-party provider to test the effectiveness of payment resolution for customers with income tax debt.
+Inland Revenue has established a successful model for our overseas- based student loan customer group and the pilot is based on this model.
 The third-party provider will proactively engage with customers we would not otherwise have the capacity to engage with.
 The aim of this pilot is to engage with customers early to resolve and recover debt prior to building penalties and interest and promote and encourage compliance early to prevent unrecoverable debt or insolvency action.
 As part of this pilot, we will identify any potential risks including sharing sensitive information with third-party platforms.
 The public reaction will be closely monitored and inform the next steps.
 We have also put in place further mitigations around the customer select criteria and have designed a proactive media strategy to go with the implementation of the pilot.
 We will test this model over a 6-month period from April - September 2025 and will use the third-party provider we already work with to pilot this approach.
 The debt will remain with Inland Revenue.

-Since the last update, for the period 20 March 2025 to 26 March 2025 we have:

-Since registrations opened until 26 March 2025, inclusive, we have:

-- received FamilyBoost registrations from 69,301 households - created FamilyBoost accounts for 68,619 households - 18 registrations still in progress and have declined 664

-Since claims opened until 26 March 2025, inclusive, we have:

-- received 113,726 claims relating to 61,456 households - o 61,752 relate to the guarter period ending 30 Sept 2024 - 51,974 relate to the quarterly period ending 31 Dec 2024 - paid \$32,045,074 towards 87,074 claims for 51,466 households - \$17,012,939 relates to the quarterly period ending 30 Sep 2024 for 45,199 claims - \$15,032,134 relates to the quarterly period ending 31 Dec 2024 for 41,875 claims - 399 claims still in progress and have declined 20,820.
+FamilyBoost Update Since the last update, for the period 20 March 2025 to 26 March 2025 we have: received 460 registrations created 450 FamilyBoost accounts Since registrations opened until 26 March 2025, inclusive, we have: received FamilyBoost registrations from 69,301 households created FamilyBoost accounts for 68,619 households 18 registrations still in progress and have declined 664 Since claims opened until 26 March 2025, inclusive, we have: received 113,726 claims relating to 61,456 households 61,752 relate to the quarter period ending 30 Sept 2024 51,974 relate to the quarterly period ending 31 Dec 2024 \$17,012,939 relates to the quarterly period ending 30 Sept 2024 \$17,012,939 relates to the quarterly period ending 30 Sept 2024 for 45,199 claims \$15,032,134 relates to the quarterly period ending 31 Dec 2024 for 41,875 claims 399 claims still in progress and have declined 20,820.
 Note: Data provided is always point in time as cases stage throughout the day.
 The individual Paid values are rounded and may result in some total Paid discrepancies.